veracity/veracity-documentation/sections/dataworkbench/apiendpoints.md

 Each customer has one tenant in Data Workbench.
 A tenant can have multiple workspaces.

-To get a list of workspace schemas for a specific workspace, call the https://api.veracity.com/veracity/dw/gateway/api/v1/workspaces/{workspaceId}/schemas[?includeDefaultSchemaVersion] endpoint.
+To get a list of workspace schemas for a specific workspace, call the https://api.veracity.com/veracity/dw/gateway/api/v1/workspaces/{workspaceId}/schemas endpoint.

 In the request, you must provide:
 * [Authorization and authentication](authentication.md)
 * [{workspaceId}](https://developer.veracity.com/docs/section/dataworkbench/apiendpoints#workspace-id)

-In the request, you can add optional parameter:
-* '[?includeDefaultSchemaVersion]' which is a Boolean.
+To get the schema, add to the request `includeDefaultSchemaVersion=true`.

 Below you can see an example of a successful request (code 200).